ave-llan/spectrogram/README.md

-# Spectogram
+# Spectrogram
-Given audio, visualizes as a spectogram in D3.
+Given audio, visualizes as a spectrogram in D3.

 ## Development instructions
 Clone this repository and run `npm install`.